Leiden Institute of Physics

 In addition, the supervisor needs to conduct a plagiarism check.
 How does this work?

 - Step 1: Students sends a 'final' pdf version of the thesis to the supervisor.

-- Step 2: The supervisor needs to perform a plagarism check using the software programme 'Turnitin' in Blackboard.
+- Step 2: The supervisor needs to perform a plagarism check using the software programme 'Turnitin' in Brightspace.
 Please use your physicslecturers account to log in and access Turnitin.
 Download here the instructions for the plagiarism check.

 - Step 3: The supervisor discusses the evaluation with the second corrector and the student and both correctors sign the required forms.